rubatopy/rubato/docs/source/tutorials/platformer/step5.rst

     :lineno-start: 38
     :emphasize-lines: 11-

-Let's also reset functionality to the player.
-If the player falls off the level or presses the reset key ("r" in this case), we want to reset them to the start of the level.
+Let's also add a reset function.
+If the player falls off the level or presses the reset key ("r" in this case), we want to place them back at the start of the level.

 .. literalinclude:: ../../../../demo/platformer_stripped/player_controller.py
     :caption: player_controller.py